Bad takes #3. Mutation bias as an independent cause of adaptation.

 The form of this strawman argument has a long history.
 Repeatedly, critics of neo-Darwinism have suggested that observed tendencies or directions of evolutionary change are not explained solely by selection, but reflect internal aspects of mutation or development, and advocates of neo-Darwinism have responded by dismissing these ideas as appeals to directed mutation or adaptive mutation, often implying an association with mysticism or teleology (e.g., Simpson, 1967).

-Because Darwin’s followers have used this strawman argument for over a century, we know how the advocates of internalist theories respond:
+Regardless of the reasons, Darwin’s followers have been misrepresenting internalist claims for a long time, so we know how the advocates of internalist theories tend to respond:

 “I take exception here only to the implication that a definite variation tendency must be considered to be teleological because it is not ‘orderless.’
 I venture to assert that variation is sometimes orderly and at other times rather disorderly, and that the one is just as free from teleology as the other.
 In our aversion to the old teleology, so effectually banished from science by Darwin, we should not forget that the world is full of order . . .
 If a designer sets limits to variation in order to reach a definite end, the direction of events is teleological; but if organization and the laws of development exclude some lines of variation and favor others, there is certainly nothing supernatural in this” (Whitman, 1919: see p.
 385 of Gould, 2002)